What is a Nebula? Definition, Examples, Types & Photos

 Emission Nebula / Star-Forming Region

-Orion Nebula HDR Tutorial
+The Orion Nebula

 The Orion Nebula is a perfect example of a star-forming region or “stellar nursery”.

-Planetary Nebulae
+Planetary Nebula

-When early astronomers observed these round, compact nebulae in the night sky – they thought that they must be planets.
+When early astronomers observed these round, compact nebulae in the night sky, they thought that they must be planets.
 In reality, planetary nebulae have nothing to do with planets.

 Dark Nebula